MCP Integration

 summary | string | yes | Concise human-readable title for the job. |

-context_payload | object | yes | Detailed structured JSON context.
+context_payload | object | yes | Structured JSON context.
 Do not pass a flat string. |

-target_role_key | enum/string | yes | Role key that should receive the job. |
+target_role_key | enum/string | yes | Role key that should receive the job.
+Available values come from the API's configured roles. |

 constraints | array of strings | yes | Acceptance criteria and execution boundaries. |

-artifacts | array | yes | Supporting artifact references.
+artifacts | array of objects | yes | Supporting artifact references.
 Use an empty array when none exist. |

 priority | enum/integer | yes | 10 low, 20 normal, 30 high, or 40 urgent. |